centria/cs-exercises-20/README.md

 ```

 ### NOTICE!
 From now on, the exercises might be in multiple sections **in the instructions**, to make it easier to comprehend.
-In the end, you should still have **only one program per exercise**.
+In the end, you should still have **only one program per exercise** to return.

 Each section is counted separately, when calculating the total amount of exercises done.
-For example, an exercise with 2 sections, counts as 2 exercises in the total sum you have done.
+For example, the next exercise with 2 sections, counts as 2 exercises in the total sum you have done.

 Hint: The last section always shows what the program should do in total.
 When all the tests pass, you have done all the sections.